Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 The answer depends on two questions: which tax schedule do you file and what do you need the tool to do?

-For most Airbnb and VRBO hosts filing Schedule C, the best combination is a purpose-built tracking tool used year-round plus TurboTax or a CPA at filing time.
+For most Airbnb and VRBO hosts filing taxes, the best combination is a purpose-built tracking tool used year-round plus TurboTax or a CPA at filing time.
 Track throughout the year so tax season is just an export, not a scramble.
 See our CPA tax prep checklist and 2026 STR tax deductions checklist for what to have ready.

 Ready to track your STR deductions?

 Start free.
-Pro from $19/month or $149/year.
+Pro from $24/month or $149/year.
 7-day free trial.

 Start Free